 January 28, 2021

-The RAND Corporation has received a $10 million gift from the Lowy family, which will create two new research centers at RAND.
+RAND has received a $10 million gift from the Lowy family, which will create two new research centers at RAND.
 One center will focus on building new pathways to revive and sustain the American middle class and the other center will be aimed at tackling housing and homelessness in Los Angeles.
 The Lowy family’s gift is part of RAND’s recently launched $400 million Tomorrow Demands Today fundraising campaign.

 “We are deeply grateful to the Lowy family and RAND Trustee Peter Lowy, a business leader and philanthropist who has long dedicated his time and expertise to addressing pressing community needs,” said Michael D. Rich, president and CEO of RAND.
 “This significant investment in RAND will provide the sustained support needed to shape innovative research and convert that research into action to address the declining middle class, confront the housing and homelessness crisis in Los Angeles, and tackle persistent inequities in our communities to help improve outcomes and opportunities for people throughout the United States.”